 And now, thanks to a faulty vacuum cleaner, even more of her is gone.

 I hoped that, after the fire, the Cutty Sark Trust would follow the magnificent example of Coventry Cathedral.
 After its destruction, there was no pretence made that 1945 was the 14th century.
-Instead, the ruins were stabilised and left as a monument to the destruction of war.
+Instead, the ruins were stabilized and left as a monument to the destruction of war.
 A new cathedral was built in the spirit of its own time, one that has attracted so much pride over the years that in the mid-1960s when I visited, I calculated that if 2s had been paid by each visitor by that time, the amount would already have been sufficient to pay for its entire construction.
 But, for the Cutty Sark, it isn't to be.

 The Cutty Sark was genuine.
 She was a flower of the tea trade, a hard working tramp carrier, the greyhound of the wool trade, once again a general cargo carrier, then a teaching ship, all of it for real.
-She experienced the ice of the north Atlantic and the southern seas, the heat of the Doldrums, and one of the largest waves ever recorded; salt spray all the time.
+She experienced the ice of the north Atlantic and the southern seas, the heat of the Doldrums and one of the largest waves ever recorded; salt spray all the time.
 She is the last survivor of a British technical tour-de-force, the marriage of the strength of a steel hull with the anti-fouling capabilities then only available with copper.
 And, she is a symbol of the British mariners who built the empire on which the sun never set.

 She was all ship.
 Her spirit and that of her age should be conserved too, not just her fabric.

 My grandfather can never stand on her again, as Captain Woodget was able to when she was returned to the British flag.
-But, if he could, I wish with all my heart that he could recognise the spirit of the ship he sailed on so many years ago.
+But, if he could, I wish with all my heart that he could recognize the spirit of the ship he sailed on so many years ago.

 other notes on family history